 Essential oils are basically the distilled essences of plants that are produced from the leaves, flowers, stems, fruits, and roots of plants.
 They are the most basic and distilled essence of a plant.

-If you want to get a subjective reality about them, you can take a handful of Rosemary leaves and put them in a small pot with water.
+If you want to get a subjective practical idea about it you can take a handful of rosemary or lavender leaves and put them in a small saucepan with water.
 Put the pot on the back burner and let it warm up slowly.
 Within a few minutes, you will start seeing small drops of oil floating on the water.
-This is rosemary essential oil.
+It’s rosemary or lavender essential oil.
 This is the essence of the plant.
-You can collect it with a spoon and use it, but my recommendation is to buy essential oils. why?
+You can collect it with a spoon and use it, but my recommendation is to buy essential oils.
+Why?
 Because the professional production of essential oils doesn’t use heating (which kills some of the plant’s active ingredients) and therefore the oil contains everything the plant has to offer.
 In addition, you get only the oil without residual water and small floating particles that appear in homemade oils.
 Even though in the past, before the advancements of the industrial era, that was the production method of those oils.
 And to produce enough of the oil so you can work with it, you have to cook quite a bit of the plant.
 So if you are interested in seeing the process, then have fun, but I really don’t recommend that you start producing essential oils at home.